 Step 3: Wash and finely chop the mixed greens, tomatoes, and onion.
 Add to the egg yolk mixture.

-Step 4: Add the bacon, cheese (minus 3 tbsp, set aside for later), unsweetened almond milk, and garlic salt to the bowl.
+Step 4: Add the bacon, cheese (reserve 3 tablespoons for later), unsweetened almond milk, and garlic salt to the bowl.
 Mix well.

-Step 5: Grease the muffin pan with oil or add liners.
-Pour egg mixture evenly between the 6 muffin slots, about ¼ cup + 1 tbsp of batter per muffin.
+Step 5: Pour egg mixture evenly between the 6 muffin slots, about ¼ cup plus 1 tablespoon of batter per muffin.

 Step 6: Pop the muffin pan into the oven for about 12 minutes or until the edges are slightly brown and toasty.